Ameya79/Squeezy-Image-Compressor/README.md

 This project is open-source — feel free to fork it, build on it, or use it in your own projects.

+---

+⭐ Like the Project?

+Drop a ⭐ if it saved your time — and feel free to contribute!
+Suggestions & pull requests are welcome 😊

+🍋‍🟩🍋‍🟩🍋‍🟩